 When Helmey guides anglers for big red snapper fishing, she typically fishes what are known as the snapper banks, located 28 to 35 miles offshore.
 When she gets there, Helmey looks for a very specific type of bottom in 90 to 115 feet.

-“I fish isolated areas that I call cities,” says Helmey, who first fished many of the areas with her father, Moose, who was a charter captain.
+“I fish isolated areas that I call ‘cities,'” says Helmey, who first fished many of the areas with her father, Moose, who was a charter captain.
 As she got into the business, she discovered additional cities, which describe areas of natural bottom rising 5 to 6 feet above the surrounding sand.
-These red snapper fishing loocations almost always hold big red snapper — her biggest of 2018 was 32 pounds — along with cubera snapper, groupers, amberjack, and cobia.
+These red snapper fishing locations almost always hold big red snapper, along with cubera snapper, groupers, amberjack, and cobia.